Grow visibly thicker, fuller hair

 • Dying or bleaching hair

-Usually, you’ll be able to see a receding hair just by looking at your hair (if you don’t have close-cropped hair, try pulling your hair back to get a clear picture of your hairline).
+Usually, you’ll be able to see a receding hairline just by looking at your hair.
+(If you don’t have close-cropped hair, try pulling your hair back to get a clear picture of your hairline.)

-A receding hairline usually takes on a specific M-shape.
-If you’re not sure whether or not you have a receding hairline, look at pictures of yourself from a few years ago to confirm any shifts to your hairline you suspect may have occurred.
+A receding hairline usually takes on an M-shape.
+If you’re unsure whether you have a receding hairline, look at pictures of yourself from a few years ago to compare and confirm any suspected shifts to your hairline.

-You can also see a dermatologist to confirm that you have a receding hairline and to figure out what’s causing your hair loss.
+You can also see a dermatologist or trichologist to determine if you have a receding hairline and figure out what’s causing your hair loss.

 If you’re a Black male dealing with hair loss, the good news is that you have a number of options for treatment.